christianityorigins/website/blog/_posts/2015-01-01-ethnic-particularism.md

 Yet Duchesne ultimately pins the blame on industrialization and "Post-Fordism" as the mechanisms that dismantled these kin-based systems.
 This is where the analysis stops short.
 The real cancer is not the factory floor or the assembly line.
 The cancer is secularized Christianity itself — the universalist operating system that replaced kin-based ethics with a deracinating, guilt-driven global ethic.
 It flattens everything distinct into one grey, guilt-soaked blob.

 So what's the cure?
-Ethnic particularism.
+A return to ethnic particularism.
 Sharp, tribal, unapologetic loyalty to your actual subgroup.
 Italian.
 Polish.
 German.
 Breton.
 Not "White".
 Not "European".
 Just your bloodline.

 **The Category Problem**